bbottema/simple-java-mail/03_SMTP_ROBUSTNESS_IMPROVEMENT_PLAN/README.md

 # SMTP robustness improvement plan

 > **Implementation status:** Phases 1 and 2 are complete and accepted.
 The Angus safety gate was resolved through supported socket/provider hooks; the original negative characterization remains in the tests.
-These are unreleased 10.0 changes.
+These are unreleased 10.0.0 changes.
 Later phases remain proposals.
 Benchmarking is not part of this work.

 - Status: Phases 1 and 2 complete and accepted; unreleased
 - Resumption after the pool fix: The supporting-library patches and Simple Java Mail 9.3.4 are released.
-This 10.0 checkout now adopts SMTP Connection Pool 4.1.0 and retains all eight mixed-failure waiter-recovery regression cases from the patch.
+This 10.0.0 checkout now adopts SMTP Connection Pool 4.1.0 and retains all eight mixed-failure waiter-recovery regression cases from the patch.
 Integration verification is recorded in [step 2](phase-2-execution-control/02-bound-asynchronous-submission-and-expose-backpressure.md).
 See the [dependency finding](phase-1-transaction-truth/01-preserve-recipient-replies-and-derive-retry-guidance.md#separate-dependency-finding).
 - Plan order: 03 of 03
 - Preceded by: [02 - CLI daemon improvement plan](../02_CLI_DAEMON_IMPROVEMENT_PLAN/README.md) in planning order only
 - GitHub parent issue: [#722](https://github.com/bbottema/simple-java-mail/issues/722)
+- Execution-view migration: [#734](https://github.com/bbottema/simple-java-mail/issues/734), accepted on 13 September 2026; see the [plan and probe-review bookmark](phase-3-diagnostics-and-security/04a-explicit-mailer-execution-views.md).
+The probe implementation remains separate under #733.
-- GitHub child issues: [#723](https://github.com/bbottema/simple-java-mail/issues/723) (phase 1), [#725](https://github.com/bbottema/simple-java-mail/issues/725) and [#726](https://github.com/bbottema/simple-java-mail/issues/726) (phase 2); later children not created
+- GitHub child issues: [#723](https://github.com/bbottema/simple-java-mail/issues/723) (phase 1), [#725](https://github.com/bbottema/simple-java-mail/issues/725) and [#726](https://github.com/bbottema/simple-java-mail/issues/726) (phase 2), [#733](https://github.com/bbottema/simple-java-mail/issues/733) (phase 3 capability probe); later children not created
 - Release train: 10.x; assign an exact release milestone to each child only when scheduled
 - Working branch for planning: `codex/10.0.0`
 - Baseline inspected: 7 September 2026
 - Research source: `simple-java-mail-world-class-smtp-research.pdf`

 This mini project turns the useful parts of the SMTP robustness report into independently reviewable improvements.
-It builds on capabilities already present in the unreleased 10.0 line: provider-neutral submission receipts, honest unknown outcomes, per-mail terminal observers, exact EML submission, rehearsal, configuration provenance, pooling, and explicit lifecycle control.
+It builds on capabilities already present in the unreleased 10.0.0 line: provider-neutral submission receipts, honest unknown outcomes, per-mail terminal observers, exact EML submission, rehearsal, configuration provenance, pooling, and explicit lifecycle control.

 The objective is not to turn Simple Java Mail into an MTA or to copy every feature from another client.
 It is to make SMTP submission more precise at three boundaries: